 The Research Committee (RC) is a standing committee of the NALW whose purpose is to develop, inform and monitor our research strategy, setting our research priorities, overseeing our research procedures, policies and plans, and approving and reviewing research projects in keeping with the strategic aims of the organisation.
+Read our role in research.

 To develop high-quality, robust and relevant research into issues related to and impacting social prescribing link workers, the research committee will: